El Fasher massacre: Massacre

-Witnesses and aid workers told Reuters that men were separated from women, tortured, and executed on the grounds that they declined forced conscription into the RSF.
-They have additionally reported the executions of POWs.
-Images and videos posted to social media by RSF soldiers shows them posing with the dead bodies of civilians, often doing a "V for Victory" sign.
-On 31 October, one of four witnesses recounted camel-riding fighters reportedly having brought hundreds of hostages from El Fasher to a nearby reservoir before executing them.
-(Note: The surviving witness, Alkheir Ismail, told a local journalist in Tawila that he had survived after an RSF fighter recognized him "from his school days".)
+Witnesses and aid workers said men were separated from women, tortured, and executed on the grounds that they declined forced conscription into the RSF.
+They have additionally been reported of executing POWs and people with disabilities.
+Separated women and children were forced to walk on thorns for upwards of ten hours.
+Images and videos posted to social media by RSF soldiers shows them posing with the dead bodies of civilians, often doing "V signs".
+Testimony from civilians who had managed to escape the city recounted RSF soldiers threatening those captured for hours on end, keeping them awake by whipping them, often laughing as they committed atrocities.
+One witness recounted being rounded up by camel-mounted RSF militants with around 200 other men, being taken to a nearby reservoir and subjected to racial slurs before the soldiers began shooting.
+(Note: The surviving witness, Alkheir Ismail, told a local journalist in Tawila that he had survived this ordeal because one RSF fighter recognized him "from his school days" and allowed him to escape.)